cjprybol/uCSV.jl/README.md

 **uCSV.jl wants you to spend less time figuring out how to parse your data and more time actually working with it**.

-The keys to acheiving this are to make sure:
+Some keys requirements to acheiving this are:

 1. The documentation and examples are thorough enough to help users construct appropriate parsing arguments
 2. The errors and warnings are verbose and informative enough to coach users through successfully updating improperly set arguments
 3. The parser is flexible enough to allow arbitrarily complex parsing rules, enabling advanced users to predifine complex parsing rules to both improve parsing efficiency and capabilities well-beyond the average dataset from your intro to data analysis class.

 This is primarily an experimental proving ground to explore what user-facing APIs create the most convenient and flexible methods for reading and writing data. uCSV.jl strips away all of the extraneous features and (internal) code complexity to focus on features and overall usability.
-The long term goal is to merge the features that work best in this package with the more efficient lower level parsers in CSV.jl and/or TextParse.jl.
+My long term goal is to merge the features that work best in this package with the more efficient lower level parsers in CSV.jl and/or TextParse.jl.

 # Testing Library

 Currently tested against:

-    - >75 datasets hand-curated for their thorough coverage of common edge-cases and ugly formatting.
+- 75+ datasets hand-curated for their thorough coverage of common edge-cases and ugly formatting.
 - TODO: RDatasets

 # Parsing Cheatsheet